Return to Erdös Number Project home page.

 Actually Mathematical Reviews provides an even easier method.
 MathSciNet will automatically find a path in their database from you to Paul Erdös, or between any two people you wish (there is a special button for selecting Paul Erdös as one end of the path).
 Both the names of the authors on the path and the (clickable) Mathematical Review numbers of the joint papers are displayed.
 You can reach this facility by doing an author search and then clicking on the “Collaboration Distance” link while hovering over the author’s name (or from his displayed profile), or by going directly to the collaboration distance calculator.
 See their help page about this for more information.
 The enhanced facilities of MathSciNet now also allow you to find all the coauthors of any given author.
 One drawback of the MR system is that it considers all jointly authored works as providing legitimate links, even articles such as obituaries, which are not really joint research.
 If the path MR gives you contains a suspect link like this, you might try doing the search in the other direction — the algorithm is not symmetric.
 Other work-arounds are possible, and you can also contact us for help.
 (If you want to give the MathSciNet path-finder a workout, ask for the path from Arturo Robles to Karen L. Thompson, or vice versa.)

 There is another website that offers a service like this, run by Microsoft.
-Click here to try it.
+Click here to try it (but it is probably not too accurate, as it easily confuses people with similar names).

 Remember, the distribution of Erdös numbers is such that almost every mathematician with a finite Erdös number has a number of less than 8 — only about 2% are higher, and none is more than 15.
 See our “facts page” for more details.
 People in other sciences or even social sciences may also have small Erdös numbers.
 My brother (a physician with only one publication) has an Erdös number of at most 9.
 An author in the MathSciNet database, Mutt, is a computer with an Erdös number of 2.
 We’ve even heard about a horse who claimed to have an Erdös number of 3.
-For more on the whimsical side of this (after all, what you want to count as a joint publication is a matter of subjective judgment), see also this site, which carries it to a ridiculous extreme.
 And by all means, check out this cartoon.
 On a related note, in the spring of 2004, a consultant in Ann Arbor, Michigan, who has an Erdös number of 4 auctioned off his services on eBay, advertising that the winner would obtain Erdös number 5 upon successful completion of work leading to a publication.
 For further information on this, see William Tozier’s article in Science News.

 Finally, there is the issue of which kind of Erdös number to use.
 Our data are for Erdös numbers of the first kind, where a paper with k authors gives rise to C(k,2) edges.
 (For example, if Tom, Dick, and Harry wrote a joint paper, then there are edges between Tom and Dick, between Dick and Harry, and between Harry and Tom.)
 Purists would insist that only papers with two authors should count.
 It might be a bit harder to compute these Erdös numbers of the second kind by hand.
 Our program for automated searching will find both kinds, however, so feel free to write and ask for the second kind if you wish.